-How much do you have to make to file taxes — What is the minimum income to file taxes?
+How much do you have to make to file taxes?
+Minimum income to file taxes

 - Single filing status:

 - $27,700 if both spouses are under age 65

 - $29,200 if one spouse is under age 65 and one is age 65 or older

 - $30,700 if both spouses are age 65 or older

 - Married Filing Separately — $5 for all ages

 - $22,650 if age 65 or older

 - Qualifying Surviving Spouse with dependent child: